Quantum Financial Modeling on Noisy Intermediate-Scale Quantum Hardware: Random Walks using Approximate Quantum Counting: Quantum Walks with Mid-Measurement: A Quantum Zeno Effect

-By contrast, when a house sells for more than its original listing price, we assume that there are other factors involved: in particular, this situation is most common when there are other bids on the property from other potential buyers, so a minimum value is already established without the need for comparable transactions.
+By contrast, when a house sells for {\it more} than its original listing price, we assume that there are other factors involved: in particular, this situation is common when there are other bids on the property from other potential buyers, so a minimum value is already established without the need for previous comparable transactions.

 Thus, we assume that the markets where lack of comparables is a primary factor in price uncertainty are those where the average sale price is less than the average list price.
+It follows that, if we restrict our attention to markets where the average sale price is less than the average list price, we should see evidence that lower transaction volumes are correlated with greater disparities between list price and sale price.

 Data used to test these hypotheses was gathered from the Zillow Housing Data portal\footnote{\url{https://www.zillow.com/research/data/}, accessed 2023-10-05.}.
 The datasets are summary statistics: counts and averages.
 These are only comparable within a given metro area: for example, 2000 sales in a month would be very low for New York, NY, and very high for Wichita, KS.
 Thus we compute correlations by comparing monthly statistics within each metro area.